 To narrow your results, add additional search terms and/or use the Limit To options.
 Be sure to pay attention to the Scholarly (Peer Reviewed) Journals option if your assignment requires it.
 You may also just want to limit to full text so you can always read the entire article immediately.

-Once you click on the title of the article, use the citation tool to get a citation that you can then compare to the Citation Styles Playbook.
-The permalink option will provide you a stable URL so that you can come back to the article.
-Both of these options are located on the right side of the screen.
+To get to the article, click its title.
+If you need to share the article, use the permalink option.
+This will provide you a stable URL so that you can come back to the article.
+The option is located on the right side of the screen, under Tools.